B2ORG/T6-B2OP-PATCH/README.md

 9) There is a bunch of text showing up on my screen while playing on Plutonium with this patch

 - Yes, most of it is either Plutonium anticheat stuff that the patch triggers, or data about the game that is useful for both you the player and also people who watch/validate your game.
 Even tho it may look like a lot, the patch was built to show as little as possible while providing all important info.

+10) I'm getting an error about having 2 patches loaded at the same time.

+- Plutonium have changed their go-to directory for scripts, but they maintain them for backwards compatibility.
+Try the following
+    - Check if you still have a `t6r` folder in your Plutonium directory, if so, just remove it (it's a leftover from earliest versions of Plutonium)
+    - Check if you have anything in `Plutonium\storage\t6\scripts\zm`, if so, just remove it.
+The patch should be in `Plutonium\storage\t6\raw\scripts\zm` alongside `ranked.gsc` file according to current Plutonium guidelines.

 # Steps for basic troubleshooting